 - When radiators still win: Quick warm-up in seldom-used rooms, heritage properties with limited floor build-up, or ultra-low budgets where capital cost trumps long-term running efficiency.

-Maintenance and troubleshooting: catching problems before they cost you money
+Maintenance and troubleshooting: catch problems before they cost you money

-If your running costs are suspiciously high, check these things first:
+If your running costs look suspiciously high, check these things first.

-Are rooms taking forever to reach temperature (>2 hours)?
-Is the manifold making noise like a coffee machine?
-Is the boiler cycling on and off constantly even on mild days?
-These are the red flags I see when something’s not right.
+Do rooms take forever to reach temperature (>2 hours)?
+Does the manifold sound like a coffee machine?
+Does the boiler cycle on and off constantly, even on mild days?
+These are the red flags I see when something isn’t right.

 -

 Check your thermostats, especially in bathrooms.
-If you’re running a floor probe, the limit should be 28–29°C. If the thermostat is reading air temperature instead, it’ll overshoot and waste energy.
+If you’re running a floor probe, the limit should be 28–29°C. If the thermostat reads air temperature instead, it’ll overshoot and waste energy.

 -

 Look at the manifold flow meters.
-If one circuit is getting 15 L/min and another’s only getting 5 L/min, they’re unbalanced.
+If one circuit gets 15 L/min and another only gets 5 L/min, they’re unbalanced.
 That cheaper circuit won’t heat properly, so your system works harder to compensate.
-Balancing takes 20 minutes and saves money monthly.
+Balancing takes 20 minutes and saves money every month.

 -

 Check your setback temperatures.
-Night setback is good—drop it by 1–2°C to save energy.
-But if you’re dropping it by 5°C or shutting it off completely, you’re forcing a long reheat cycle in the morning that costs more than you saved overnight.
+A 1–2°C night setback saves energy.
+Drop it by 5°C or switch it off completely, though, and you force a long morning reheat cycle that costs more than you saved overnight.

 When you need to call your installer:

-If circuits have persistent air in them (bleeding hasn’t fixed it), if you can’t get rooms above 18°C without running flow temperatures above 50°C (design issue or insulation problem), or if the boiler’s hunting (constantly cycling)—that’s beyond a DIY fix.
-There’s likely a deeper issue with circuit design, balancing, or the property’s insulation.
+Call your installer if circuits still contain air after bleeding, if you can’t get rooms above 18°C without running flow temperatures above 50°C (design issue or insulation problem), or if the boiler’s hunting (constantly cycling).
+That’s beyond a DIY fix.
+You’ve probably got a deeper issue with circuit design, balancing or the property’s insulation.

 Check out our Underfloor Heating Manifold Guide for more detail on maintaining your system.